Gum Disease Treatment in Golden, CO

 Antibiotics will usually be included with other gum disease treatments.
 These are needed to reduce or eliminate the bacteria in the gum pockets or causing jawbone destruction.
 There are also antimicrobial rinses and antibiotic toothpaste that may be used.

-“I’ve had Dr. Kenson at different times and each one is as great as the other.
-All the hygienists are caring and very skilled and the front office staff are exceptionally nice!” -Jim W.
+"I've had Dr. Gill and Dr. Kenson at different times and each one is as great as the other.
+All the hygienists are caring and very skilled and the front office staff are exceptionally nice.
+If I lived 30 miles away I'd still go there."

 At our office in Golden, CO we utilize the latest in laser technology to clean out the periodontal pocket and restore your gums.
 Laser dentistry is typically used in conjunction with scaling and root planing but can be used in any case where the gums are bleeding.